 Some do not use pectin

 Monday the same jam set but not Wednesday

 The temperature was perfect but the jam did not set

 I had to use more pectin

 The list goes on and on and I can only tell you you can go to a million websites on jam and even get an expert's opinion but this is something you are going to learn as you go.
-Any jam that does not set can become a wonderful syrup and your guest will never know.
+Any jam that does not set can become a wonderful syrup or condiment for baking or cooking meal.

 The reason can go from the size of your pan, amount of sugar, the temperature and timing.
 Here are some tips on how to get your jam to set.

 * The 1st and easiest way to see if your jam has set is the plate test.
 It cost you nothing!
-Take two to three small saucers and put them into the freezer prior to starting your jam.
+Take two small saucers and spoons.
+Put them into the freezer prior to starting your jam.
 Prior to filling your jars, take the saucer out of the freezer and plop a dabble of jam onto the saucer let is sit a minute.
-If it is gooey and jam like you did it.
-If it is still like syrup cook it for a little longer.
+If it is gooey and or runs it is not set.
+If it doe not run down the plate it is ready to jar.

 * Make sure your pot you are making you jam in is a non-reactive pot.
 And make sure it has